 The Master of Science in Management is a 30 credit program that prepares graduates for managerial roles in organizations.
-Its emphasis is on melding business fundamentals and technical knowledge within specific areas of concentration including Business Analytics, Global Project Management, and Web Systems and Media.
+Its emphasis is on melding business fundamentals and technical knowledge within specific areas of concentration including Business Analytics, Global Project Management, Web Systems and Media and a new concentration - Financial Technology (FinTech).

 The MSM curriculum puts it all together and prepares managers who know how to use technology to meet strategic objectives; who have business smarts; and who can meet the growing demand for technology savvy leadership